Women's badminton in Australia: History

 The first regional badminton championships were held in 1932 in Victoria followed by the first national championships in 1935.

 In 1934, the Victorian Women's Centennial Sports Carnival was held.
 The event was organised by the Victorian Women's Amateur Sports Council and held at the Melbourne Cricket Grounds.
 The purpose was to increase women's interest in sport by providing them opportunities to play.
 Sports that were included on the programme included cricket, field hockey, women's basketball, bowls, rowing, swimming, athletics, rifle shooting, baseball, golf, tennis and badminton.
 There were over 1,000 bowlers involved over the course a week.
 Cricket featured a match versus a visiting English side.
 Women's basketball featured a Victorian side playing against a representative all Australian side.
 There was a day for watersports such as swimming and rowing.
 A tennis tournament was held.
 A field hockey tournament featuring Australian, Kiwi and Fijian teams was played.

 In 1940, a study of 314 women in New Zealand and Australia was done.
 Most of the women in the study were middle class, conservative, Protestant and white.
 The study found that 183 participated in sport.
 The ninth most popular sport that these women participated in was croquet, with 3 having played the sport.
 The sport was tied with billiards, chess, fishing, field hockey, horse racing, squash, table tennis and shooting.

 Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
-Women's sport organisations had largely remained intact and were holding competitions during the war period.
+The women's sport organisations had largely remained intact and were holding competitions during the period of the war.
 This structure survived in the post war period.
 Women's sport were not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.